C3ald/Token-API/README.md

 # Token
-A python based cryptocurrency/stable coin and blockchain that can be used for smart contracts
+A python based cryptocurrency and blockchain with a similair philosophy as Bitcoin and Monero